manwar/theweeklychallenge/content/blog/advent-calendar-2024-12-07.md

 <br>

-We'll be using the position of the first 1 in each row quite a bit.
-That goes in @leadingone.
+We'll be using the position of the `first 1` in each row quite a bit.
+That goes in `@leadingone`.

 <br>